Solenodon: Reproduction

 Solenodons give birth in a nesting burrow to one or two young.
 The young remain with the mother for several months and initially follow the mother by hanging on to her elongated teats.
 Once they reach adulthood solenodons are solitary animals and rarely interact except to breed.

 The reproductive rate of solenodons is relatively low, producing only two litters per year.
 Breeding can occur at any time.
 Males will not aid in the care for the young.
 The mother will nurse her offspring using her two nipples, which are placed toward the back of the animal.
-If the litter consists of three offspring one will become malnourished and die.
+If the litter consists of three offspring, one will become malnourished and die.
 The nursing period can last for up to seventy-five days.

+In their nesting burrows, solenodons give birth to one or two pups, displaying a distinctive reproductive behavior.
+For several months, the mother tends to them, and the young follow her, clinging on lengthy teats.
+Breeding can take place at any time, with a comparatively low reproductive rate of two litters annually, and males do not participate in the upbringing of their offspring.
+Up to 75 days of breastfeeding are dedicated to showcasing the interesting function that mothers play in solenodon reproduction.

 Behavior

 Solenodons make their homes in bushy areas in forests.
 During the daytime they seek refuge in caves, burrows, or hollow logs.
 They are easily provoked and can fly into a frenzy of squealing and biting with no warning.
 They run and climb quite fast, despite only ever touching the ground with toes.
 Solenodons are said to give off grunts similar to that of a pig or bird-call when feeling threatened.

 Solenodons generate clicking noises similar to those of shews; the sound waves bounce off objects in their vicinity.
 This form of echolocation helps a solenodon navigate as well as find food.
 This well developed auditory ability combined with its above average sense of smell helps the solenodon survive despite its extremely small eyes and poor vision.

+Solenodons have been described as both omnivorous and insectivorous.
+Their natural diet largely consists of insects including ants and roaches, grubs, vegetation, and fruit.
+However, they have also been observed to eat small vertebrates like mice and chicks, meat of large animals, as well as animal products such as eggs and milk, when fed these food items in captivity.